 After surgery, your child will wake up in the recovery area.
 The total time spent in the hospital is a few hours.
 Very young children or those with additional medical problems may stay for a longer period of time.

 Substance such as water may sometimes enter the middle ear through the tube.
 This is generally not a problem.
-Drs.
-Medford and Luft may or may not feel that earplugs are necessary for regular bathing or swimming.
+Dr. Luft and Dr. Bogdan may or may not feel that earplugs are necessary for regular bathing or swimming.
 In most cases, surgery to remove a tympanostomy tube is unnecessary.
 The tube usually falls out on its own, pushed out as the eardrum heals.
 A tube generally stays in the ear anywhere from 6 to 18 months, depending on the type of tube used.
 If the tube remains in the eardrum beyond 2 or 3 years, it will likely need to be surgically removed in order prevent a perforation in the eardrum or accumulation of debris around the tube.